Fibre bundle framework for unitary quantum fault tolerance: Conclusion

 To prove either Conjecture~\ref{conj:flatconnection} or Conjecture~\ref{conj:FTprotocol} would require a rigorous and general definition of what it means for a protocol to be fault-tolerant.
 Right now, we can state rigorous conditions for fault tolerance for specific error models, such as the $s$-qudit error model, and we have a general intuitive sense of what fault tolerance means for arbitrary error models, but we do not have a rigorous formulation of fault tolerance for general error models.
 Having one would be valuable, not only for the program begun in this paper, but also for other potential methods of proving general theorems about fault tolerance.

+Once we have a general definition of fault tolerance, it may be possible to complete our program and prove Conjectures~\ref{conj:flatconnection} and \ref{conj:FTprotocol}.
+To do so, we will need a canonical way to choose $\M$ given $\Mgraph$.
+The main element that is missing from our picture currently is the error model, so we suspect that the error model will go into the definition of $\M$.

 Even without such a general framework, there are a variety of more specific open questions that are suggested by our work.
 Can the ideas sketched out in Section~\ref{sec:fullFT} be fleshed out, or is there some subtle issue that arises?
-Does this framework also apply to topological codes with non-Abelian anyons, as we expect, or does something go wrong?
 What, precisely, is the relationship between the manifold $\M$ for single-block transversal gates and the manifold for multiple-block transversal gates --- is there a direct relationship between their fundamental groups?
 Is there a way to calculate the monodromy representation of $\pi_1(\M)$ directly, and therefore learn something about fault-tolerance from the topology of $\M$?